What Tests Do I Order and How Often?

 Click on the links below to watch videos created by the CH&W department on how to collect specimens on your own.

-Content warning: These video features models of human genitalia for the purposes of demonstrating sample collection.
+Content warning: These videos feature models of human genitalia for the purposes of demonstrating sample collection.

 If you are on PrEP